Alex (A Clockwork Orange): Character biography

 Alex lives with his parents in a block of flats in a dystopian England in which his brand of "ultraviolence" is common.
-At the age of 15, he is already a veteran of state reform institutions; in the film, he is somewhat older.
-He spends his days skipping school and listening to music, and his nights terrorizing the neighborhood with his "droogs" Georgie, Pete, and Dim.
-While the youngest of his gang, he is the most intelligent, and designates himself as the leader.
-Georgie resents his high-handedness, and begins plotting against him along with the rest of the gang.
-One night, the gang breaks into a woman's house, and Alex assaults and kills her by ramming her face with a sculpture of a penis and testicles (in the book it is a bust of Beethoven).
-As Alex flees from the house after hearing police sirens, Dim hits him with a milk bottle (his chain in the book) and the gang leaves him to be arrested.
+At the age of 15, he is already a veteran of state reform institutions (in the film he is a few years older).
+He spends his days skipping school and listening to music; at night he terrorizes the neighborhood with his "droogs" Georgie, Pete and Dim.
+Despite being the youngest of his gang, Alex is the most intelligent and ruthless, so he designates himself as the leader.
+Georgie resents his high-handedness and begins plotting against him along with the rest of the gang.
+One night the gang breaks into a house and ties up and beats the owner, and Alex assaults and kills his wife by smashing her face with a bust of Beethoven (in the film it is a sculpture of a penis and testicles).
+As Alex flees from the house after hearing police sirens, Dim hits him with his chain (a milk bottle in the film) and the gang leaves him to be arrested.
 Alex is found guilty of murder and sentenced to 14 years in prison.

 Over the next two years, Alex is a model prisoner, endearing himself to the prison chaplain by studying the Bible.
 He is especially fond of the passages in the Old Testament portraying torture and murder.
-Eventually, prison officials recommend him for the Ludovico Technique, an experimental treatment designed to eliminate criminal impulses.
+Eventually, prison officials recommend him for the Ludovico Technique, an experimental forced re-education treatment designed to eliminate criminal impulses.
 During the treatment, prison doctors inject him with nausea-inducing drugs and make him watch films portraying murder, torture and rape.
 The treatment conditions him to associate violent thoughts and feelings with sickness.
-Alex is particularly affected by watching footage of Nazi war crimes set to Beethoven's Ninth Symphony, one of his favourite pieces of music; as a result, he can no longer hear it without feeling sick.
+Alex is particularly affected by watching footage of Nazi war crimes set to Beethoven's Ninth Symphony, one of his favourite pieces of music; as a result, he can no longer hear it without feeling desperately sick.